NPS vs Mutual Funds: Which One to Choose? | Share India

 Investment Options

 Active choice investment and auto choice investment are the two main types of investment possibilities that NPS in India provides to potential investors.
-You can choose to invest in the securities of your choice under the first option.
-It gives you the freedom to make a decision based on your objectives for wealth appreciation and risk tolerance.
+One can choose to invest in the securities of one’s choice under the first option.
+It gives one the freedom to make a decision based on one’s objectives for wealth appreciation and risk tolerance.

-In auto choice investment, based on the investor's age bracket, the scheme manager selects the securities to invest in on your behalf.
-The risk level in your portfolio would then be inversely correlated with your age.
+In auto choice investment, based on the investor’s age bracket, the scheme manager selects the securities to invest in on one’s behalf.
+The risk level in one’s portfolio would then be inversely correlated with one’s age.

 Equity Component

 Only 75% of NPS assets may be used to buy equity funds, as was previously specified.
-When you become 50, this percentage is further lowered by 2.5% every year.
+When one becomes 50, this percentage is further lowered by 2.5% every year.

 Premature Withdrawal

-There are stringent regulations on withdrawal that must be followed prior to the scheme's maturity or your retirement.
-Depending on the reason for your withdrawal, such as family's medical expenses, child's schooling or marriage, purchase or construction of home, etc., you can only withdraw 25% of your corpus.
-Such withdrawals are only permitted three times over the program's duration, with a minimum time interval of five years between each withdrawal.
+There are stringent regulations on withdrawal that must be followed prior to the scheme’s maturity or one’s retirement.
+Depending on the reason for one’s withdrawal, such as family’s medical expenses, child’s schooling or marriage, purchase or construction of home, etc., one can only withdraw 25% of the corpus.
+Such withdrawals are only permitted three times over the program’s duration, with a minimum time interval of five years between each withdrawal.

 Features of Mutual Funds (SIP)

-Below mentioned is the difference between nps and mutual fund based on various parameters.
-By contrasting aspects like nps vs mutual funds returns, you can make the best decision for you using the following criteria or metrics.
+Below is the difference between NPS and mutual funds based on various parameters.
+By contrasting aspects like NPS Vs mutual funds returns, one can make the best decision for using the following criteria or metrics.

 Allocation of Equity and Exposure